jrl-umi3218/mc_force_sensor_calibration_controller/README.md

 Enabled: ForceSensorCalibration
 ```

-*This controller must be run with the robot in the air as it'll move the feet around*
+**IMPORTANT WARNING: This controller must be run with the robot in the air as it'll move the feet around**

 If all goes well, it will:
 - make the joints move in periodic motions